tofubridge/hachy-android/README.md

 Hachy-android candles your egg using an app and a cardbox

 ## Concept
 With the rise of Machine Learning and Image Recognition technologies, the market has seen useful agricultural tools such as [Banna Freshness Analyzer][bananaAnalyize], a [Cucumber Sorter][cucumberSorter] and so on.
-However, there lacks a tool for egg farmers and consumers for <b>smart egg checking</b>.
+However, there lacks a tool for egg farmers and consumers for **smart egg checking**.

 ### Audience